Tips for Billing When You Use a Locum Tenens Physician

 Simplify the Process with a Trusted Staffing Partner

-The best way to make this process easier is to work with MedPartners Locum Tenens, a trusted staffing partner.
+The best way to make this process easier is to work with MedPartners Locum Tenens (MPLT), a trusted staffing partner.
 Our credentialing team knows the system inside and out and our recruiters are ready to help you staff the locum tenens providers you need.

 Get in touch today so we can start filling your physician and advanced practice clinician needs!